nishantrpai/logify/README.md

 ![logify_og_image](https://user-images.githubusercontent.com/7431166/117572016-9f860e80-b0ee-11eb-9fbe-6f1ba4601de1.png)

-Every now and then I'm running multiple experiments.
+Every now and then, I'm running multiple experiments.

 It is difficult keep track of what I did and when I did.

 This [website](https://logify.vercel.app) is for event logs for e.g.,